You Won't Believe These Identity Theft Horror Stories

 In 2004, Philip Cummings pleaded guilty to one of the largest identity theft cases in the United States.

 Cummings worked a desk job at Teledata Communications, Inc. in Long Island, New York, where he helped companies run routine credit checks.
-When he left his job, he packed up his belongings — along with the confidential passwords of 33,000 of the company’s clients.
+When he left his job, he packed up his belongings — along with the confidential passwords that belonged to 33,000 customers.

-With the help of an accomplice, Cummings sold this sensitive data to criminals who used it to drain bank accounts and open new lines of credit.
+With the help of an accomplice, Cummings sold this sensitive data to criminals who used it to drain bank accounts and commit credit card fraud.

-The U.S. Department of Justice estimated a total loss of $50 to $100 million.
+The U.S. Department of Justice estimated a total loss of $50 to $100 million due to this scam.

 Cummings’ scam was one of the earliest examples of a data breach.
 This is where criminals access a company’s database and then sell stolen sensitive information for a profit.